 - VITAMIN A—Aids bone growth, helps organs function and preserves vision.
 Find it in: Meat, fish, dairy products and veggies.
 Eat three cups of dark leafy greens and two cups of orange veggies each week.

 - B Vitamins Elevated levels of homocysteine damage blood vessels, and the relationship between homocysteine and stroke risk is well established.
-Luckily, homocysteine levels can be quickly reduced with supplemental B vitamins, particularly folic acid (not folate—check the label) and vitamins B6 and B12.
+Luckily, homocysteine levels can be quickly reduced with supplemental B vitamins, particularly folate (not folic acid, which is synthetic folate —check the label) and vitamins B6 and B12.
 Several studies have found that high intake of folic acid and other B vitamins can reduce the risk of ischemic stroke by about one-fifth.
 Researchers just analyzed 14 human studies, including almost 55,000 people, and reported in the journal Neurology that B-vitamin supplements reduced the risk of stroke by 7 percent.

 - Vitamin B12: keeps your central nervous system in working order, which is why too little can lead to numbness, weakness and anemia.
 But adults over 50, as well as those with digestive disorders such as celiac disease, tend to have trouble absorbing the vitamin, Largeman-Roth says.
 Because it’s found mostly in animal-based foods, vegetarians and vegans also could fall short.Vinegar- B12 Benefits